Speculations (magazine)

-Speculations was a resource for writers within the science fiction, fantasy, and other speculative fiction subgenres.
-Started in 1994 as a print magazine, Speculations moved online in 2000, then ceased operations in 2008.
+Speculations was a resource for writers in the subgenres of science fiction, fantasy, and other speculative fiction subgenres.
+Founded in 1994 as a print magazine, Speculations moved online in 2000 and ceased operations in 2008.
 Speculations was a Hugo Award for Best Semiprozine nominee seven times.
 Kent Brewster was the publisher.

 Editors included Kent Brewster, Susan Fry and Denise Lee.